sveiae/website/_pages/threats.md

   actions:
   - label: "Pricing"
     url: "/pricing/"
-excerpt: "and your exposure to them"
+excerpt: "Exposure to real threats"
 # intro:
 #   - excerpt: 'Understand your threats better than they understand you'
 ---